agoravoting/agora-mixnet/README.md

 You need to have sbt in your path.
 Then from the root of the sandbox repo

-     sbt run
+     sbt assembly

 The first time sbt will have to download all the dependencies and compile the project, it may take a while.
+The assembly command produces a jar with all the dependencies included.
+Once you have that jar copy the shell scripts from src/main/shell to the home of the project.

-You can also enter the sbt console and issue commands from there
+     cp src/main/shell/*.sh .

-     sbt
+To run an election demo with 100 votes

-     >
+     ./run.sh 100

-From the prompt you can issue commands like
+You can change optimization flags within the run.sh script:

-     > clean
+    USE_GMP=true
-     > compile
+    USE_EXTRACTOR=false
-     > run
+    BYPASS_MEMBERSHIP_CHECK=false
-     > assembly
+    USE_GENERATORS_PARALLEL=false

-sbt commands auto-complete with the tab key, so you can explore more options.
-The assembly command produces a jar with all the dependencies included that you run like this, for example
+    GENERATORS_PARALLELISM_LEVEL=16

-     java -classpath target/scala-2.11/sandbox-assembly-0.1-SNAPSHOT.jar ElectionTest 100
+If you wish to attach a profiler (like visualvm), you may need to add the switch -XX:+StartAttachListener to run.sh

-which runs the benchmark with 100 votes.
-If you wish to attach a profiler (like visualvm), you may need to run this
+#### Cluster mode

-     java -XX:+StartAttachListener -classpath target/scala-2.11/sandbox-assembly-0.1-SNAPSHOT.jar ElectionTest 3000
+TODO